Kimber Lee: Impact Wrestling (2020–2022)

 Lee made her Impact Wrestling debut on the May 5, 2020 episode of Impact! during Madison Rayne's "Locker Room Talk" segment where she confronted Havok.
 The following week, Lee defeated Havok in her debut match by knocking her out with brass knuckles, establishing herself as a heel.
 At Slammiversary, she competed in a Gauntlet for the Gold match to determine the number one contender for the Knockouts Championship, which was won by Kylie Rae.
 On August 4, Lee officially signed with the company.
 On September 1, she aligned herself with the Knockouts Champion Deonna Purrazzo.

 On the January 19, 2021 episode of Impact!, Lee teamed with Susan in a Knockouts tag team match against Jordynne Grace and Jazz, with Susan pinning the latter after a distraction from Knockouts Champion Deonna Purrazzo.
 At No Surrender, she teamed with Susan and Purrazzo for a six-Knockout tag team match against Grace, Jazz and ODB, with the latter making Susan submit and lose for her team.
 On the February 23 episode of Impact!, Lee and Susan lost to Grace and Jazz in a number one contenders match for the Knockouts Tag Team Championship.
 On April 25, she teamed with Susan and fought Rosemary and Havok in a losing effort on the Rebellion pre-show.
 On May 15, at Under Siege, Lee and Susan lost a tag team bout against Tenille Dashwood and Taylor Wilde.
 On June 12, at Against All Odds, she and Susan fought against Fire 'N Flava (Kiera Hogan and Tasha Steelz) for the Knockouts Tag Team Championship in a losing effort.
 Five days later, she and Susan were told by Purrazzo that they were no longer needed at her side.

 After losing against Rosemary and Havok on the July 8 episode of Impact!, Lee took Susan to see Father James Mitchell in order to change her back to Su Yung, but on the following week, she revealed that she knew about her and drags Lee into a room before slamming the door.
 On the July 29 episode of Impact!, Yung returned and revealed a transformed Lee under her control.
 The following weeks saw both her and Yung confront Brandi Lauren and convert her into an undead zombie.
 On October 9, at Knockouts Knockdown, she competed in the Shannon "Daffney" Spruill Memorial Monster's Ball match, which was won by Savannah Evans.
 On the December 30 episode of Impact!, Lee and Lauren were dismissed as a result of Su Yung's legitimate pregnancy.
 It was then reported by PWInsider that both had left the company, though Lee denied this.
 In early 2022, her profile was removed from Impact's official website, signaling the end of her run with the company.

+On May 6, 2023, Frankele announced her retirement from wrestling.